 Where things go wrong with your R&D technical description

-Many companies however treat the R&D Tax Incentive application as distraction and only give the consultant technical material that they already have.
+Many companies, however, treat the R&D Tax Incentive application as a distraction and only give the consultant technical material that they already have.

 This usually means project plans and technical reports of various kinds, which were typically written for a completely different purpose (and audience).
 How the consultant deals with this will tell you what sort of consultant you are dealing with.